Chaim Goldberg: Emotivism-based Contemporary Expression

 In his Pipelines oil painting, the artist imagines a tube-like channel, like a pipeline that zips the population in and out of the city.
 This painting and many others in this group were conceived and painted in the early 70s; over fifty years before Elon Musk and his Boring Company.

-In other paintings from this period, the artist presents a sense of romantic longing.
-Perhaps he recalls an unrequited love.
-One can see many pen-and-inks having an even more sexual or lustful presence and narrative.
-Intense and profound, yet the art originated with the same man who had committed himself to make a memorial to an earlier way of life... in his Shtetl, Kazimierz Dolny.
-Now, he presents mature subject matter that is at its heart hidden desires.

-Creating dance and abstract As "cleansing forces" from painting the depressing Holocaust
+Creating Dance and Abstract as "cleansing forces" from Painting the Depressing Holocaust

-Most artists become satisfied with achieving success with one or two themes, they stop experimenting.
-Instead, they develop a commercial presence throughout their productive years, exhibiting and showing aspects of their evolution through a more likely color palate that will sell and fetch better pricing.
-Artists like Marc Chagall, for example, stayed their course and did not segué into the world of abstract expressionism, as if adhering to his established brand.
-On the other hand, Goldberg was at heart a modernist artist who took a mission upon himself to create a memorial to the life of the shtetl while experiencing a strange pull to create other themes that did not adhere to the "shtetl brand".
+Goldberg was a modernist artist who created a memorial to the life of the shtetl.
+He also created other themes.
 He experimented with this as a "cleansing," as he called it, starting in Israel as early as 1964.
 He also returned to the world of abstract expressionism and concurrently created sculptures and engravings.
-He danced right into shapes he called upon, carved them out of wood, and chiseled them out of white and pink marble.
-His sculptures demonstrate a true talent that had a vast range of materials.
+He carved out of wood, and chiseled them out of white and pink marble.
+His sculptures are in a vast range of materials.

-Major early exhibitions
+Major Early Exhibitions

-In 1971, barely 4 years since his arrival from Israel, the esteemed Catholic college in Queens, New York, St. John's University, hosted an exhibit at their DeAndries Exhibit Hall.
+In 1971, barely 4 years since his arrival from Israel, the Catholic college in Queens, New York, St. John's University, hosted an exhibit at their DeAndries Exhibit Hall.
 Goldberg's major canvas, The Shtetl, which he painted in 1962, was selected by the director of the Metropolitan Museum of Art, Mr. Thomas Hoving, an attending guest at the opening, to be included in the MET's 20th Century Permanent Art Collection – A major achievement and recognition for a foreign-born artist who was not a citizen at the time.